mebs/CM4-NAS/README.md

 Also working on a 3D printed tower style case to complement the board.
 It will accommodate a 92mm fan, four 3.5" HDDs, a small OLED screen, and of course the board itself with a SATA controller board.
 The full design will be made available here and on Thingiverse as soon as I have it completed.
 Discussion here : https://github.com/mebs/CM4-NAS/discussions/6

+Feel free to explore the discussion section of this repo to share ideas.

 [Original Reddit post here.](https://www.reddit.com/r/raspberry_pi/comments/jt89dm/compute_module_4_nas_pcb_with_pcie/)

 ![](https://preview.redd.it/12567x1d10z51.jpg?width=3264&format=pjpg&auto=webp&s=f8476466ab5820a5ea29eb13be4bf1354736fcdf)